tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## Layer2ContractFactory

-- 개요
+- Basic understanding
-    - Layer2Candiate 를 생성하는 컨트랙입니다.
+    - This is a contract that creates Layer2Candiate.

-- 권한
+- Authority
-    - Owner :  오너는 로직 업그레이드 권한을 갖으며, 설정값들을 설정할 수 있다.
+    - Owner : The owner has the authority to upgrade logic and can set settings.

-- 스토리지
+- Storage

     ```jsx
     address public depositManager;